Frankluox/Channel_Importance_FSL/README.md

 ![](simple_transformation.png)

+## Updates

+We have added the extended version of oracle transformation in each classifier.
+Compared to the version in our ICML paper, the extended version additionally supports features taking negative values.
+So any pretrained backbone can be tested, including ResNets using LeakyReLU or variants of ViT like SwinTransformer.
+We will include the extended version and far more analysis about feature importance of visual representions in an extended paper.
+If you have any problem, please open an issue or just contact the author Xu Luo through the email.

 ## Where to find the simple channel-wise transformtion

 The single-line `simple_transform` function has been put inside each test-time classifier, e.g., see in `architectures/classifier/proto_head.py`.

 ## Installation
 A list of packages to install is available in `requirements.txt`, just install them using command: